 Why document the event?

 Anthony, interestingly, said she called the police because she wanted documentation of the event on record.
 Why?
 Well, creating a timeline of each incident would help if she actually wanted to file charges against the drink-pourer or if something worse were to happen down the road.
-A timeline of the incidences could be used to form the foundation of a restraining order argument.
+A timeline of the incidents could be used to form the foundation of a restraining order argument.

 Anthony, also interestingly, opened up a private investigation firm in West Palm Beach recently.
 While she is not a registered PI, she does have one on staff and she has been living with this person for some time.
 The investigator is Patrick McKenna who was the lead investigator on Anthony’s murder trial.
 So, she may really know what she’s doing or at least has people around her who could be of use in legal squabbles such as the exchange of alcoholic beverages to the face.